 How is it scored?
 The new SAT does not penalize students for wrong answers.
 Scores on each section range from 200-800 points.
 The scores from each section are combined, and the highest possible combined score is 1600.

 How many times can my student take the test?
 Students can take the test multiple times without penalties, but we recommend students take the exam no more than three times.

 What should my student bring to the test?
 Your student should bring an approved calculator, a snack, water, pencils, his or her ticket, and a picture ID.
 Do not bring a phone.

 Can I get a copy of the test?
-Yes, you may order the Question and Answer Service (QAS) for $13.50 within five months of the date in which the test was taken but ONLY for the following test dates: October, January, and May.
-For more information about this service, please click here.
+Yes, you may order the Question and Answer Service (QAS) for $18 within five months of the date in which the test was taken but ONLY for the following test dates: October, March, and May.

 What is the registration schedule for the current academic year, and when should I start preparing?